revaultch/specalizr/README.md

 ### Action

-A command to be performed on a given element (i.e. press, write, select, write ...)
+A command to be performed on a given element (i.e. press, select, write, clear, ...)

 ### Element